Weatherford, Texas 2015. Jeff squatted in a corner watching while his best mare stood over her newborn foal to clean the slick hide.

 Ideally, feces and contaminated bedding should be discarded at a landfill, or if composting, the compost material needs to reach temperatures high enough to kill contaminants.
 Anyone handling feces and contaminated bedding should wear protective clothing, including boot covers and gloves.

 Stall cleaning begins with removing all bedding and scrubbing walls and floors with detergent and water.
 After a thorough cleaning, the walls and floor should be sprayed with a specific disinfectant (dilute bleach 1:8 works well if all dirt and manure have been removed) developed to kill the suspected pathogen causing the scours.

 Returning affected foals to the normal farm population depends on the infectious agent.
 Most foals should be isolated from other youngsters for a minimum of 14 days.

 Back in the foaling shed

 The worn wood of the stalls is brown and smooth as a testament to the years of use.
-I can feel the love and caring for the horses that has permeated this place for decades.
+I can feel the love and care that has permeated this place for decades.